Please ensure Javascript is enabled for purposes of website accessibility

 Dr. Tennant is the founder of Corban’s poetry club, Stinky Bagels, as well as Corban’s Literary Arts Council and the annual Fusion Art Show, which showcases an eclectic blend of student poetry, painting, and photography, culminating in a book featuring their work.

-Dr. Tennant’s published works include two poetry books, Eden and After (2015) and Commotion of Wings (2010), as well as two books of literary criticism, Religion in the Handmaid’s Tale (2019) and Reading the Gothic in Margaret Atwood’s First Seven Novels (2003).
+Dr. Tennant’s published works include three poetry books, as well as two books of literary criticism.
 She has also had approximately 100 poems published in Southern Poetry Review, Rattle, Christianity and Literature, and other journals.
 In 2014, her poem “Smaller” was nominated for a Pushcart Prize.

 She has served as the Vice President of Oregon State Poetry Association and is a member of Peregrine Writers of Salem, Oregon, the Christianity and Literature Conference, Oregon Christian Writers, Oregon Poets, and the Oxford Round Table.